sinus-x/rubbergoddess/README.md

 ## About

-This FEKTwide Discord bot manages the verification process, karma and some other commands on VUT FEKT Discord server.
+This Discord bot manages verification process, users, karma and some other functionality on VUT FEKT Discord server.

 ### Related bots
 [Rubbergod].
 Rubbergoddess is younger, but more mature sister -- originally forked, now independent.